-2019 2018
+2020 2019

-Working capital \$ 506.1 \$ 423.4
+Working capital \$ 702.4 \$ 506.1

-Current ratio 2.8 2.4
+Current ratio 3.2 2.8

-Days of sales in receivables outstanding 59 60
+Days of sales in receivables outstanding 64 59

-Inventory turnover (LIFO) 2.7 2.9
+Inventory turnover (LIFO) 2.8 2.7

 Higher cash and cash equivalent balances drove the increases in working capital and current ratio.
-Decreases in accounts receivable and inventories were consistent with sales levels, and sales and earnings based accruals also decreased.
+Increases in accounts receivable were consistent with higher sales levels in the Contractor segment, and inventories increased to meet higher demand and service levels.

 Capital Structure.
+At December 25, 2020, the Company's capital structure included current notes payable of \$22 million, long-term debt of \$150 million and shareholders' equity of \$1,284 million.
 At December 27, 2019, the Company's capital structure included current notes payable of \$8 million, long-term debt of \$164 million and shareholders' equity of \$1,025 million.
-At December 28, 2018, the Company's capital structure included current notes payable of \$11 million, long-term debt of \$266 million and shareholders' equity of \$752 million.

-Shareholders' equity increased by \$273 million in 2019.
-The increase from current year earnings of \$344 million was offset by dividends of \$109 million, other comprehensive loss of \$25 million and share repurchases of \$7 million.
-Increases related to shares issued and stock compensation totaled \$70 million.
+Shareholders' equity increased by \$259 million in 2020.
+The increase from current year earnings of \$330 million was offset by dividends of \$119 million and share repurchases of \$102 million.
+Increases related to shares issued, stock compensation and other comprehensive income totaled \$150 million.

 Liquidity and Capital Resources.
-The Company had cash held in deposit accounts totaling \$221 million at December 27, 2019, and \$132 million as of December 28, 2018.
+The Company had cash held in deposit accounts totaling \$379 million at December 25, 2020, and \$221 million as of December 27, 2019.
 The Company asserted that it will indefinitely reinvest earnings of foreign subsidiaries to support expansion of its international business.
-As of December 27, 2019, the amount of cash held outside the U.S. was not significant to the Company's liquidity and was available to fund investments abroad.
+As of December 25, 2020, the amount of cash held outside the U.S. totaled \$173 million and is sufficient to fund investments abroad.

 On December 15, 2016, the Company executed an amendment to its revolving credit agreement, extending the expiration date to December 15, 2021 and decreasing certain interest rates and fees.
 The amended agreement with a syndicate of lenders provides up to \$500 million of committed credit, available for general corporate purposes, working capital needs, share repurchases and acquisitions.
 The Company may borrow up to \$50 million under the swingline portion of the facility for daily working capital needs.
+We expect to renew our amended revolving credit agreement prior to its expiration in December 2021.